belgattitude/pjbserver-tools/README.md

 See the [soluble/japha](https://github.com/belgattitude/soluble-japha) and [php-java-bridge](https://github.com/belgattitude/php-java-bridge)
 projects to get more info about php/java integration.

-> **Note** that the `pjbserver-tools` standalone server installation
+> **Note** that the `pjbserver-tools` standalone server utility
-> is not necessary if you deploy the bridge on tomcat (which is the preferred method
+> was made for easy composer installation when developing or testing.
-> for production).
+>
-> Have a look to the [pjb-starter-gradle](https://github.com/belgattitude/pjb-starter-gradle/) for
+> *For production, building a customized PHPJavaBridge server is
-> creating a custom war file or refer to the [php-java-bridge](https://github.com/belgattitude/php-java-bridge) fork.
+> really easy.
+Check the recommended [php/java/bridge installation notes](http://docs.soluble.io/soluble-japha/install_server/)**

 ## Use cases

-The java bridge standalone server can be used as an alternative to a J2EE bridge installation for php/java integration while keeping things simple for development, unit testing or small projects.
+The java bridge standalone server can be used as an alternative to a regular bridge installation for php/java integration while keeping things simple for development, unit testing or small projects.

 ## Features